jordaneremieff/asgi-examples/README.md

 # asgi-examples

 This repository exists to provide proof-of-concept implementations of the ASGI specification in an attempt to help encourage its adoption by the maintainers and developers of existing projects.
-The example adapters are not intended to be robust, complete solutions for integrating ASGI into existing Python frameworks - they are simple demonstrations.
+The example adapters are not intended to be robust, complete solutions for integrating ASGI into existing Python frameworks - they are simple demonstrations to help others learn more about ASGI.

-The examples are currently a work in progress and will likely not be maintained.
-They are meant to help others understand and learn more about ASGI.

 **Current examples include the following frameworks**: